-- 1. Cannot prosecute non-Indians. - 2.
-Can the TLOA help you in punishing non-Indians who commit domestic violence in your territory? - 3.
+- 1. Cannot prosecute non-Indians unless tribe meets the requirements of section 904 of VAWA 2013. - 2.
 Generally cannot sentence to more than one year (per offense) and/or \$5,000 fine.
 Is it possible to expand your tribal authority by meeting the requirements of the TLOA?